stateful/docs.runme.dev/docs/integrations/cloud-render/index.md

   version: v3
 ---

-# Runme Cloud Renderers
+# Runme Cloud Renderer

 ## Overview

 Runme Notebook Cloud Renderers enable you to interact with your cloud resources directly within your interactive notebook in your Markdown file.

-The integration between Runme Notebook Cloud Renderers and cloud service platforms allows you to perform tasks such as listing, managing, and connecting to instances, all within a single interface.
+The integration between Runme's Cloud Renderer and cloud service platforms allows you to perform tasks such as listing, managing, and SSH into a virtual machine, all within a single interface.

 This eliminates the need to open the console separately; you can access its functionality within your Notebook file.